-Celebrate the uniqueness of every child and encourage them to shine before others, in turn giving glo ry to the heavenly father and preparing them for life's journey.
-In line with our core value of Bonnet, we strive to establish a fully inclusive school, climina
+Celebrate the uniqueness of every child and encourage them to shine before others, in turn giving glory to the heavenly father and preparing them for life's journey.

 In line with our core value of Respect, we strive to establish a fully inclusive school, eliminate prejudice and discrimination and create an environment where all children can be happy, flourish, feel safe and make powerful, positive learning memories.